 The best decision you can make out of your bonus is to pay off your existing debts.
-This may be unpaid loans, credit card bills, and other forms of money you owe to someone else.
+These may be unpaid loans, credit card bills, Pag-IBIG home mortgage, and other forms of money you owe to someone else.
 Pay one with the highest interest rate first.
-If you owe money from friends or family, paying them off as well.
+If you owe money from friends or family, pay them off as well.
 Being debt-free allows you to save money more efficiently.

 If you are convinced, you don’t have anything close to such bills, next in line with your other contributions such as pensions, insurance policies, and the like.
 This can be your SSS contributions, advance payment for Sun Life, or Manulife insurance premiums.
 You’ll feel good you have managed to save up for the next few months.

 Grow your current investment

 In addition to contributing to your existing insurance premiums in advance, it’s also a good idea to use your bonus on your business or personal finances.
-This can be a machine upgrade on the laptop you use for blogging, replenish stocks, or new equipment in your sari-sari store or add funds on your investments in the stock market or mutual funds.
+This can be a machine upgrade on the laptop you use for blogging, replenishing stocks, or new equipment in your sari-sari store, or adding funds to your investments in the stock market or mutual funds.

 If you don’t have any existing business, consider investing in a new business.
 Just make sure you did prior research and have a solid business plan, as well.